 First things first, we need to get those entry points sealed up.
 Now is the time for you to read my post about the most common entry points for mice.

-Although this is geared towards your home, they are all valid for your garage too.
+Although this is geared towards your home, they are also valid for your garage.
 The only addition is the garage door.
 Check around that area and seal it up if need be.

 Set Traps Outside

-The next step, and something I have have outside at all times, is to set some mouse traps up outdoors.
+The next step, and something I have had outside, is setting some mouse traps up outdoors.

-These need to be animal safe mouse traps!
-You cannot set up snap traps because they will injure any other wildlife that may roam around your property while you are not looking.
+These need to be animal-safe mouse traps!
+You cannot set up snap traps because they will injure other wildlife that may roam around your property while you are not looking.